Tom Hulce: Producer

 Among Hulce's major projects are the six-hour, two-evening stage adaptation of John Irving's The Cider House Rules; and Talking Heads, a festival of Alan Bennett's one-man plays that won six Obie Awards, a Drama Desk Award, a special Outer Critics Circle Award, and a New York Drama Critics' Circle Award for Best Foreign Play.
 He also headed 10 Million Miles, a musical project by Keith Bunin and Grammy Award-winning singer-songwriter Patty Griffin, that premiered in Spring 2007 at the Atlantic Theater Company.

 Hulce was a lead producer of the Broadway hit Spring Awakening, which won eight Tony Awards in 2007, including one for Best Musical.
 He is also a lead producer of the stage adaptation of the Green Day album American Idiot.
 The musical had its world premiere in Berkeley, California, at the Berkeley Repertory Theatre in 2009 and opened on Broadway in April 2010.
 In 2017 he began work as a producer on the musical Ain't Too Proud, which received 11 Tony Award nominations in 2019.
 He also produced the 2004 movie A Home at the End of the World, based upon Michael Cunningham's novel.

 Personal life

-In 2008, Hulce identified as gay in an interview with Seattle Gay News.
-In the same interview, he took the opportunity to debunk a rumor that he had married a woman (supposedly an Italian artist named Cecilia Ermini) and had a daughter named Anya with her:
+In 2008, Hulce identified as gay in an interview with Seattle Gay News, and dispelled the internet rumor that he had been married to a woman with whom he had fathered a daughter.

-That information – having a wife and child – is false.
-In the world of the internet, there are many falsehoods.
-Anyone can write stuff on Wikipedia and it doesn't have to be true.
-I'm comfortable among the lists [of openly gay actors] although I stopped acting about 10 years ago.